edgelesssys/constellation/docs/docs/reference/cli.md

 ### Synopsis

-Verify the confidential properties of a Constellation cluster.\nIf arguments aren't specified, values are read from `constellation-id.json`.
+Verify the confidential properties of a Constellation cluster.
+If arguments aren't specified, values are read from `constellation-id.json`.

 ```
 constellation verify [flags]